alik-git/alik-git.github.io_old/_pages/about.md

 Hi there! 😃

-My name is Ali and I'm an M.Sc. candidate at the [University of Montréal][UdeM] & [Mila][Mila] supervised by [Prof. Liam Paull][lp] at the [Montreal Robotics and Embodied AI Lab][mlab].
-My research interests lie at the intersection of artificial intelligence and robotics.
-Checkout my work on constructing awesome scene representations for robots [here][cf].
+My name is Ali and I'm an M.Sc. candidate at [Mila][Mila] & the [University of Montréal][UdeM], supervised by [Prof. Liam Paull][lp] at the [Montreal Robotics and Embodied AI Lab][mlab].
+My work lies at the intersection of AI and robotics.
+Ideally, I'd like to help with building truly general purpose robots that can (1) learn new skills from experience and (2) build flexible internal models of how the world works.
+Checkout my latest work on constructing cool internal models of the world for robots called [ConceptFusion][cf_paper].

-**I am currently actively seeking out internship/full-time opportunities for the summer of 2023, and beyond.
+**I am currently actively seeking out internship/full-time opportunities for when I graduate, starting summer 2023 or later.
 You can take a look at my resume [here][cv].
-If you'd like to get in touch, please don't hesitate to email me at alihusein.kuwajerwala@x, x=umontreal.ca**
+If you'd like to get in touch, please don't hesitate to email me at alihusein.kuwajerwala@x, x=umontreal.ca, or on LinkedIn**

-Previously, I completed an internship at the [Alexa AI][aai] team at [Amazon][amzn], where I worked on using large language models for querying databases.
+Previously, I interned at the [Alexa AI][aai] team at [Amazon][amzn], where I worked on using large language models for querying databases.
 In between my undergrad and master's I was a student researcher at the [Robot, Vision and Learning Lab][RVL] at the [University of Toronto][uoft] supervised by [Prof. Florian Shkurti][flo] where I worked on [visual navigation for mobile robots][eq].
 I've also worked in software engineering roles at [Epson][epsn] and [Liquid Analytics][la].

 My undergrad was at the [Univeristy of Toronto][uoft] where I studied CS & Math, and also worked as a Teaching Assistant.
 During my time there I was co-founder of the [UTM Robotics Club][utmr], and a recpient of the [NSERC Undergraduate Student Research Award][na].